 Dennis Shingleton (District 7)

-Dennis Shingleton was sworn in as a member of the City Council on July 12, 2011, and was elected by his council colleagues as mayor pro tem Sept.
+Dennis Shingleton was sworn in as a member of the City Council on July 12, 2011.
+He was later elected by his Council colleagues to serve as Mayor Pro Tem on Sept.
 13, 2016, and continued to serve in that capacity through Dec.
 3, 2019.

-A graduate of Duquesne University with both a Bachelor’s and a Master’s of Science degrees, Shingleton received his MBA from TCU.
+A graduate of Duquesne University with both bachelor and master of science degrees, Shingleton received his MBA from TCU.

 After 32 years of service to his country, Shingleton retired from the Army as a Colonel.
 He was the Chief of Staff for the 807th Medical Brigade, and was responsible for the training, supervision and mobilization of 4,200 physicians and other medical support personnel.

-Shingleton recently retired as the Senior Associate Dean for Finance and Administration at the University of Texas Health Science Center’s Texas College of Osteopathic Medicine in Fort Worth after 25 years.
+Shingleton retired as the Senior Associate Dean for Finance and Administration at the University of North Texas Health Science Center’s Texas College of Osteopathic Medicine in Fort Worth after 25 years.

 Shingleton began his Fort Worth public service career as a member of the City Plan Commission in early 2000.
 Prior to that appointment, he was the president of the Lake Country Property Owners Association and provided leadership to that group during the annexation of Lake Country into the City of Fort Worth in 1999.